Nature of Company

 10.2 develop awareness of remote farmer communities;

-10.3 encourage and facilitate the adoption of technologies for sustainable farming;
+10.3 encourage and facilitate the adoption of technologies for sustainable farming and financial inclusion;

-10.4 enable remote farmer communities to connect with the consumers who use their products;
+10.4 enable remote farmer communities to connect better with co-ops and consumers who buy or use their products;

 10.5 provide funds for the development of educational health and other facilities for remote farmer communities; and